-5 Healthy Grocery Store Shortcuts
+5 Healthy Grocery Hacks for Busy Moms

 Getting a healthy meal on the table can be a big hurdle, especially on weeknights.
 Luckily, there are a few grocery store hacks that can help you eat at home in less time!
-It’s all about using simple shortcuts you may have overlooked.
-Here are a few of my staples that help speed up dinner prep:
+The great thing is that these hacks don’t sacrifice your health.

 These will last in your pantry for a LONG time, which means less waste as it won’t go bad in a week or get freezer burn.
-These cans are cheap and since they keep so long you can stock up whenever there is a sale.
+Bonus, cans are cheap, and since they keep so long you can stock up whenever there is a sale.

 Chicken or tuna salad (mix with plain yogurt for a slimmed down version)

-Chicken is a great source of protein, low in fat, and full of flavor, but cooking it or thawing and preparing it takes up a lot of time.
+Chicken is a great source of protein, low in fat and full of flavor, but cooking, or thawing and preparing, takes time.
 This quick grab-and-go item from any grocery store is cheap and easy to work with.

 Need ideas?
 Check out this post from Greatist.com for 24 easy meal ideas!